St James's Gate F.C.

-St James's Gate Football Club is an Irish association football club based in Drimnagh/Crumlin, Dublin.
+St James's Gate Football Club is an Irish association football club based in Drimnagh, Dublin.
 They played in the League of Ireland between 1921–22 and 1943–44 and again from 1990–91 until 1995–96.
 Gate were the inaugural winners of both the League of Ireland and the FAI Cup.

 Like several fellow early League of Ireland clubs, such as Fordsons, Jacobs, Midland Athletic and Dundalk, Gate had their origins as a factory or works team.
 They were initially the football team of the St James's Gate Brewery, the home of Guinness.
+In total, the club competed in 23 seasons of the League of Ireland.
 In July 2022 they narrowly survived folding and survived due to a public appeal.

 History

 Early years

-The club was founded in 1902.
+St. James's Gate Football Club was founded in 1902 for the workers of the Guinness brewery at St. James's Gate.
 The prime mover behind forming the club was John Lumsden, then serving as a medical officer at St James's Gate Brewery.
-The club first gained national recognition in 1909–10 when they won both the Leinster Senior League title and the Irish Intermediate Cup.
-In 1919–20, with a team that included Charlie Dowdall, Paddy Duncan and Ernie MacKay, Gate won four trophies – the Leinster Senior League title, the Irish Intermediate Cup, the Leinster Senior Cup and the LFA Metropolitan Cup.
+Nicknamed "the Gate", the club's first major trophies were gained in 1909–10, when they won both the Leinster Senior League title and the Irish Intermediate Cup.
+In 1919–20, with a team that included Charlie Dowdall, Paddy Duncan and Ernie MacKay, the Gate won four trophies – the Leinster Senior League title, the Irish Intermediate Cup, the Leinster Senior Cup and the LFA Metropolitan Cup.

 First League of Ireland era

-In 1921–22, together with Shelbourne, Bohemians, Jacobs, Frankfort, Olympia, YMCA and Dublin United, Gate became founder members of the League of Ireland.
-Like Gate, the other seven founding members had spent the 1920–21 season playing in the Leinster Senior League.
+In 1921–22, together with Shelbourne, Bohemians, Jacobs, Frankfort, Olympia, YMCA and Dublin United, St James's Gate became founder members of the League of Ireland.
+Like the Gate, the other seven founding members had spent the 1920–21 season playing in the Leinster Senior League.
 Gate initially emerged as one of the strongest teams in the league and in their debut season won a treble.
 In addition to winning the inaugural league title, they also won the 1921–22 FAI Cup and the 1921–22 Leinster Senior Cup.
 This season proved to be the highlight of Gate's time in the League of Ireland.

 In 1939–40 they won a second league title, however after finishing in last place in 1943–44 they failed to gain re-election.
 It had been suggested that the reason for this was the club announcing its intention to revert to amateur status.
 However, when the vote was being taken, the representative for Shamrock Rovers stated, "the St. James's Gate club has not full control over their own finances, as any profit made during the season goes to the Guinness Athletic Union and is therefore lost to football."
 The other clubs were also known to be unhappy that members of the Guinness Athletic Union did not have to pay into home matches, depriving those clubs of their share of gate receipts.